nkasenides/ephyli/README.md

 ## Current version

-The current version of the app is: 0.1.5+5 Beta.
+The current version of the app is: 0.1.7+7 Beta.
 This version is meant for public testing purposes.

-## Download the Android Alpha
+## Download the Android Beta APK

 [ePhyLi Version 0.1.1 Beta](https://github.com/nkasenides/ephyli/raw/refs/heads/main/release/ephyli-0.1.1.apk) [~28MB]